 In-ground Pool Installation & Construction Cost Breakdown

 You’ll also need to factor in ongoing maintenance as well as the increased utility costs, which can range between $500 to $4,000 per year depending on what type of pool you purchase.
 Over a 10-year period, those costs can range from around $4,000 up to over $40,000.

 The Best Financing Options for Swimming Pools

 Once you determine how much pool you can afford, it’s time to think about what financing option is right for you.

-There are three financing options that are your best bets — home equity loans, home equity lines of credit, and cash-out refinances.
-All are secured loans with their own pros and cons and the best choice will depend on your situation.
+For secured loans, there are three financing options that are your best bets — home equity loans, home equity lines of credit, and cash-out refinances.
+Each has its own pros and cons and the best choice will depend on your situation.

 For example, if you currently have a low interest rate, than you’ll likely not want a cash-out refinance as they typically come with higher interest rates than home equity loans or home equity lines of credit.
 If you need a lump sum of cash and want to maintain the interest rate on your current mortgage, then a home equity loan may be a better choice.

 Whatever you decide, avoid financing your swimming pool with credit cards — doing that dramatically increases the odds that you’ll end up over your head.

 Also known as a “second mortgage,” a home equity loan provides you with a lump sum at a fixed-interest rate, which you typically have to repay in 10 to 15 years.
 You may have fees associated with the new loan, but this varies by lender.
 If there are costs, they’re generally lower than those for a cash-out refinance.